This Step: Practice Driving

 Know Your Learner's Permit Restrictions

 With a Wisconsin learner's permit you can only drive when accompanied in the front seat by a licensed driver with two years driving experience.
-This driver must fall into one of the following three categories:
+This driver must fall into one of the following categories:

 NOTE: Driving at night requires being accompanied in the front seat by either a qualified instructor or licensed driver 25 years or older with at least two years of driving experience.